-We have been pioneers in both the production and promotion of pay-per-view events since our first pay-per-view event, WrestleMania, in 1985.
-At each pay-per-view event, our storylines typically culminate or change direction.
-We intensively market and promote the storylines that are associated with upcoming pay-per-view events through our television shows, internet sites and magazine.
-Some of our international pay-per-view partners include SKY in the United Kingdom, Premiere in Germany, SKY Perfect TV! in Japan, SKY Italia in Italy and Main Event in Australia.
+WWE pioneered the pay-per-view events business.
+Each of our pay-per-view events typically culminates a storyline or change direction.
+We intensively market and promote the storylines that are associated with upcoming pay-per-view events through our television shows, internet sites, magazine and affiliate partners.

-We produced 15 domestic pay-per-view programs in 2007 as compared to 11 programs in the 2006 transition period.
-Based on the schedule of our events, our most popular and successful annual event, WrestleMania, did not occur during the 2006 transition period.
-Our suggested domestic retail price for all pay-per-view events in 2007 was \$39.95, with the exception of WrestleMania which had a suggested domestic retail price of \$49.95.
+WWE produced 14 domestic pay-per-view programs in 2008 as compared to 15 programs in 2007.
+The suggested domestic retail price for all pay-per-view events in 2008 was \$39.95, with the exception of WrestleMania which had a suggested domestic retail price of \$54.95.
 Consistent with industry practices, we share the revenues with cable systems and satellite providers such as DirecTV, and pay service fees to iNDEMAND and TVN.